 The selection and use of any nailer is at the discretion and responsibility of the installer/ homeowner.
 Choose a nailer model that is specifically designed for tongue and groove applications.
-We recommend a Pneumatic 18 Gauge Flooring Nailer (such as the PowerNail 50p flex, 50F, Primatech 550 or similar).
-It is the installer's responsibility to determine the correct pressure for their nailer, and to ensure that the nail is properly seated.
+We recommend a Pneumatic 18 Gauge Flooring Nailer (such as Powernail 50p Flex or similar).
+It is the installer's responsibility to determine the correct pressure for their nailer, and to ensure that the fastener is properly seated.
 Dimpling of the flooring face or edge is not a manufacturing defect.

 - Pneumatic 18-gauge tongue-and-groove flooring nailer

+- Use 1-1/2" to 2" long, 18 gauge cleats for Fossilized® flooring

-- Underlayment (see "Moisture Barrier Requirements")
+- Underlayment (see "Moisture Barrier Requirements"

+- Earplugs & safety glasses

 - Tapping block (trimmed piece of flooring)

+- Tape Measure

 - Wood or plastic spacers (1/2")

+- Pencil

 - Flat bar or pull bar

+- Chalk line

-- Miter saw (chop-saw)
+- Miter saw (chop-saw) with carbide blade 80 tooth or higher

-- Earplugs & safety glasses
+- Hammer

+- Undercut or jamb saw